EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 and (b) not waived by the client.

-There can, of course, be no question that the giving of tax advice and the preparation of tax returns --- which unquestionably constituted a very substantial part of the legal services rendered the Matters by the Colton firm --- are basically matters sufficiently within the professional competence of an attorney to make them prima facie subject to the attorney-client privilege.
+There can, of course, be no question that the giving of tax advice and the preparation of tax returns---which unquestionably constituted a very substantial part of the legal services rendered the Matters by the Colton firm---are basically matters sufficiently within the professional competence of an attorney to make them prima facie subject to the attorney-client privilege.
 But, although the word "communications" must be broadly interpreted in this context, the